iron-software/IronBarcode-Examples/how-to/async-multithread/README.md

     </tr>
 </table>

-The table above illustrates the performance improvements offered by asynchronous and multithreaded techniques compared to conventional methods.
-Selection between asynchrony and multithreading will depend on specific application needs.
+The table depicts a marked improvement in reading times when using asynchronous and multithreaded techniques.
+Despite their different applications and methodologies, both strategies enhance performance for various user scenarios.

-For additional details and examples on handling multiple barcodes within a single document, please visit [IronBarcode’s Guide on Reading Multiple Barcodes](https://ironsoftware.com/csharp/barcode/how-to/read-multiple-barcodes/).
+For additional information on handling documents with multiple barcodes, please refer to the [Read Multiple Barcodes](https://ironsoftware.com/csharp/barcode/how-to/read-multiple-barcodes/) guide.